Fijishi-Enterprises/BenthicIMG-Analyser/docs/vision_backend.rst

 Run (production)
 --------------------
-For production we use a service called supervisord (this can also easily be setup in development if desired).
+For production we use a service called supervisord.
 Supervisord allows celery beat and worker to be run as daemons in the background.

+This can also easily be setup in development if desired.
+It works on Mac, Linux, and `Cygwin <http://stackoverflow.com/a/18032347/>`__.

 To install use (this is included in the base requirements):